-PoS & the Validator Issue
+PoS, PoH, & the Validator Issue

-This means that it’s very important for Solana to make sure that delegated staked SOL is spread throughout the validator network as evenly as possible.
+This means that it’s essential for Solana to make sure that delegated staked SOL is spread throughout the validator network as evenly as possible.
 However, the strength of individual validator brands, and user interfaces that list “top” validators, means that Sol can naturally end up unevenly distributed in the hands of a small number of dominant validators.

 Marinade fixes this – by ensuring that SOL staked through Marinade is distributed through a network of 400+ validators.
 Solflare’s partnership with Marinade means that more and more of the circulating SOL supply will be staked in this manner – driving decentralization for the whole network by driving up the Nakamoto Coefficient.

-Notable crypto proponent, Balaji Srinivasan, and his colleague Leland Lee proposed a metric known as the Nakamoto Coefficient which quantifies a distributed network’s level of decentralization.
-The Nakamoto coefficient, aptly named after the pseudonymous Bitcoin founder – Satoshi Nakamoto, determines the number of entities required to compromise a decentralized system.
+Notable crypto proponent Balaji Srinivasan and his colleague Leland Lee proposed a metric known as the Nakamoto Coefficient, which quantifies a distributed network’s level of decentralization.
+The Nakamoto coefficient, aptly named after the pseudonymous Bitcoin founder – Satoshi Nakamoto determines the number of entities required to compromise a decentralized system.

-In practice, driving up this Nakamoto Coefficient for Solana means increasing the number of Validators active in the network, and ensuring that Sol is distributed through the set of validators as evenly as possible – which is what Marinade and Solflare are working on together.
+In practice, driving up this Nakamoto Coefficient for Solana means increasing the number of Validators active in the network and ensuring that Sol is distributed through the set of validators as evenly as possible – which is what Marinade and Solflare are working on together.

 Given the amount of SOL staked through Solflare and the function of Marinade’s mSOL model, this integration between Solflare and Marinade will undoubtedly increase Solana’s Nakamoto Coefficient while enhancing the already robust Solana DeFi ecosystem.
 This is a net win for everyone using Solana!